th2-net/th2-docs/content/versions/1-5-4/modules/exactpro/th2-mstore.md

 You must mark a pin that produces raw messages in **conn**, **read** and **hand** boxes via the `store` attribute, in order to automatically connect that pin to **mstore** and to collect all messages into Cradle.

-mstore consumes raw messages.
-Parsed messages will not be accepted.
+**mstore** consumes the raw messages.
+The parsed messages will not be accepted.

 Raw message is a base entity of th2.
 All incoming / outgoing data is stored in this format.
 Every raw message contains the following important parts:​